flexatone/fetter/doc/articles/lreepr/lreepr.md

 Environments are specified with a relative or absolute path to a Python executable, given with the `--exe` or `-e` parameter.
 If a virtual environment is active, specifying `python3` is sufficient.

 Dependencies are specified with a relative or absolute path given to the `--bound` parameter.
 Most Python projects define direct (explicitly imported) dependencies in a `requirements.txt` or `pyproject.toml` file.
 As direct dependencies generally require many of their own "transitive" dependencies, a direct dependency listing is insufficient to fully describe an environment.
-For this reason tools such as `pip-compile`, `pipenv`, `poetry` and `uv` offer solutions for maintaining "lock" files, complete definitions of both direct and transitive dependencies.
+For this reason tools such as `pip-compile`, `pipenv`, `poetry` and `uv` offer solutions for maintaining "lock" files: complete definitions of both direct and transitive dependencies.

 Given values for `-e` and `--bound`, `fetter validate` can be used to validate an environment.
-Lets start by creating and activating a fresh virtual environment:
+To demonstrate this, a fresh virtual environment can be created with Python's built-in `venv`:

 ```shell
 $ python3 -m venv ~/.env313-test
 $ source ~/.env313-test/bin/activate
 ```

-Given a "requirements.txt" file with three entries, we can install them with `pip install`:
+Given a "requirements.txt" file with the entries shown below, `pip install -r` can be used to install all packages:

 ```
 {.env313-test} $ cat requirements.txt